Mahasonar/Speaker-System-Optimization/README.md

 - The **Chebyshev filter** offered a sharper cutoff, but at the cost of introducing ripples in the passband, which may affect sound quality.
 - Simulation results from **LTSpice** confirmed that the new filters significantly reduced the transition area, leading to improved sound fidelity.

-## Bode Plots of the Designed Filters
+## Bode Plots of the Previous System

 ![OldBodePlot](OldBodePlot.png)